North Korea Fires Ballistic Missile, Adding to Barrage

 Sam Bankman-Fried Bows to Rescue From Binance’s CZ as FTX Buckles

-On Thursday, North Korea tested an intercontinental ballistic missile designed to hit the American mainland, while warning the US of “powerful measures” if it continued joint military drills in the region with South Korea and others.
+North Korea then tested on Thursday an intercontinental ballistic missile designed to hit the American mainland, while warning the US of “powerful measures” if it continued joint military drills in the region with South Korea and others.
 That ICBM appeared to have failed in flight, South Korea’s JCS said.

 South Korea this week began conducting computer-simulated training drills after the air exercises with the US ended a few days ago.